Isle of Dogs: London bus routes

+The Isle of Dogs is served by London bus routes 135, 277, D3, D6, D7, D8, N550 and SL4.

 River bus services

 Regular commuter boat services serve both Masthouse Terrace Pier and Canary Wharf Pier on the Isle of Dogs.

 The Thames Clippers provides regular commuter services to Woolwich Arsenal Pier, Greenwich Pier in the east, and the City of London including St. Katherine Docks, Tower Bridge, HMS Belfast, Greater London Authority building, Tate Modern, Blackfriars, as well as the West End of London in the west on the commuter service.
 There is also a connecting shuttle service to Rotherhithe and the Tate to Tate service from Tate Modern to Tate Britain via London Eye.

 From Summer 2007, the service has been enhanced with express boats from central London to the O2 Arena (former Millennium Dome).

-Pedestrian and cyclists

-The Thames Path National Trail runs along the riverside.
-At the southern end of the Isle of Dogs, the Greenwich foot tunnel provides pedestrian access to Greenwich, across the river.

-National Cycle Network route 1 runs through the foot tunnel (although cycles must not be ridden in the tunnel itself).

 Airport and helipad

-The nearest airport is London City Airport, which is 25 minutes away from Canary Wharf by DLR.
+The nearest airport is London City Airport, which is under 20 minutes away when travelling from Poplar DLR station, which is easily accessible from DLR stations on the Isle of Dogs for transfer at Poplar, as well as being within walking distance from Canary Wharf.

-There is also a helipad situated on the west of the Island and next to Ferguson's Wharf, which is privately run by Vanguard.
+There is also a privately run helipad on the south-west side of the peninsula.